ReVanced/revanced-patches-template/docs/2_skeleton.md

    - Patches can be annotated with `@DependsOn`.
 If the current patch depends on other patches, it can declare them as dependencies.

      Example: _The patch to remove ads needs to patch the bytecode.
-Additionally it makes use of a second patch, to get rid of resource files in the app which show ads in the app._
+Additionally, it makes use of a second patch, to get rid of resource files in the app which show ads in the app._

    - **All patches** should be annotated with `@Compatibility`.
 This annotation is the most complex, but **most important** one and serves the purpose of constraining a patch to a package.
 Every patch is compatible with usually one or more packages.
 Additionally, the constraint can optionally be extended to versions of the package to discourage the use of the patch with versions outside of the constraint.